LorettaDevs/Loretta/README.md

 4. Luau syntax (partial):
     - Roblox compound assignment: `+=`, `-=`, `*=`, `/=`, `^=`, `%=`, `..=`;
     - If expressions: `if a then b else c` and `if a then b elseif c then d else e`;
-5. Lua 5.3 bitwise operators;
-6. FiveM's hash string syntax (only parsing, manual node creation currently not possible);
+5. FiveM's hash string syntax (only parsing, manual node creation currently not possible);
-7. Continue support.
+6. Continue support.
 The following options are available:
     - No continue at all;
     - Roblox's `continue` which is a contextual keyword;
     - Garry's Mod's `continue` which is a full fledged keyword.

+TL;DR: This supports Lua 5.1, Lua 5.2, Lua 5.3, Lua 5.4, LuaJIT 2.0, LuaJIT 2.1, FiveM, GLua and (partially) Luau/Roblox.

 ## Installing Loretta v0.2
 We have two NuGet packages: